thiyagu-7/365-days-of-code/log.md

   * Solved using the grid approach
   * Optimized the same grid approach without a 2d grid.
 Stored the visited points in a hashmap with the cost
 * Clash of code

+### Day 85, December 27, 2019
+* Advent of code - Day 4
+ * Solved by looping through the input number range and checking for the required conditions